From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Abstract

 \section{Abstract}

-Large language models (LLMs) excel in program synthesis, yet their ability to autonomously navigate neural architecture design—balancing syntactic reliability, performance, and structural novelty—remains underexplored.
-We address this by placing a code-oriented LLM within a closed-loop synthesis framework, analyzing its evolution over 22 supervised fine-tuning cycles.
-The model synthesizes PyTorch convolutional networks which are validated, evaluated via low-fidelity performance signals (single-epoch accuracy), and filtered using a MinHash--Jaccard criterion to prevent structural redundancy.
-High-performing, novel architectures are converted into prompt--code pairs for iterative fine-tuning via parameter-efficient LoRA adaptation, initialized from the LEMUR dataset.
-Across cycles, the LLM internalizes empirical architectural priors, becoming a robust generator.
-The valid generation rate stabilizes at 50.6\% (peaking at 74.5\%), while mean first-epoch accuracy rises from 28.06\% to 50.99\%, and the fraction of candidates exceeding 40\% accuracy grows from 2.04\% to 96.81\%.
-Analyses confirm the model moves beyond replicating existing motifs, synthesizing 455 high-performing architectures absent from the original corpus.
-By grounding code synthesis in execution feedback, this work provides a scalable blueprint for transforming stochastic generators into autonomous, performance-driven neural designers, establishing that LLMs can internalize empirical, non-textual rewards to transcend their training data.
+Large language models (LLMs) excel in program synthesis, yet their capacity for neural architecture design---balancing syntactic reliability, performance, and structural novelty---remains underexplored.
+We present a closed-loop architecture synthesis pipeline within the NNGPT framework, in which a code-oriented LLM evolves over 22 supervised fine-tuning cycles.
+At each cycle, the LLM synthesizes PyTorch convolutional networks, validated via low-fidelity performance signals and filtered via a MinHash--Jaccard criterion to prevent structural redundancy before being incorporated into the LEMUR dataset.
+High-performing candidates with novel architectures are converted into prompt--code pairs for parameter-efficient LoRA fine-tuning.
+This feedback loop drives a measurable distributional shift, progressively internalizing empirical architectural priors such that valid and high-performing outputs evolve from scarce to dominant across cycles.
+On CIFAR-10, the valid generation rate stabilizes at 50.6\% (peaking at 74.5\%), mean first-epoch accuracy rises from 28.1\% to 51.0\%, and candidates exceeding 40\% accuracy grow from 2.0\% to 96.8\%.
+Cross-dataset transfer to CIFAR-100 and SVHN confirms that improved validity, shifted accuracy distributions, and sustained novelty generalize across benchmarks of varying difficulty and visual domain.
+Across 22 cycles, 455 unique architectures absent from the original corpus are admitted under the novelty filter.
+By grounding synthesis in execution feedback and novelty filtering, we demonstrate that iterative self-supervised fine-tuning reshapes an LLM into a task-specialized architectural prior---improving generation reliability, proxy performance, and structural diversity---offering a reproducible, annotation-free alternative to hand-crafted search spaces.
+All code artifacts are publicly released under { \url{https://github.com/ABrain-One}}, including the code retrieval engine (\href{https://github.com/ABrain-One/nn-rag}{NN-RAG}), prompt generation (\href{https://github.com/ABrain-One/nn-dup}{NN-Dup}), and LLM fine-tuning (\href{https://github.com/ABrain-One/nn-gpt}{NNGPT}) pipelines, as well as the generated models (\href{https://github.com/ABrain-One/NN-Dataset}{NN Dataset}); the fine-tuned LLM is available at { \url{https://huggingface.co/ABrain/NNGPT-UniqueArch-Rag}}.